StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 The refresh moment of the materialized view.
 Default value: `IMMEDIATE`.
 Valid values:

 - `IMMEDIATE`: Refresh the materialized view immediately after it is created.
-- `DEFERRED`: The materialized view is not refreshed after after it is created.
+- `DEFERRED`: The materialized view is not refreshed after it is created.
 You can manually refresh the materialized view or schedule regular refresh tasks.

 **refresh_scheme_desc** (optional)